jimbo853/COAL_Manta-Installation-Notes/README.md

 # COAL_Manta-Installation-Notes
 Notes and logs detailing the installation of Manta on Triton/COAL

-All the procedures outlined below have been tested on both Windows 10 and iMac Pro machines.
-I'll include software version numbers wherever possible as well as other requirement details such as disk and memory used.
+All the procedures outlined below have been tested on both Windows 10 and iMac Pro (Catalina) machines.
+I'll include software version numbers wherever possible as well as other requirement details such as disk and memory.

-Step #1: Install Triton/Coal on VMware Workstation 15.5.1
+# Step #1: Install Triton/Coal on VMware Workstation 15.5.1

 https://github.com/joyent/triton/blob/master/docs/developer-guide/coal-setup.md

 Note: The coal-setup as configured above works well with a basic installation but doesn't work with a Manta install.
-I'm not sure what the limit is on memory or disk but I can say that 16gb and 400gb does work.
+I'm not sure what the limit is on memory or disk but I can say that 16 GB and 400 GB does work.

 Follow all the steps exactly down to the completion of the "Adding external Nics" step.

 I didn't set up the "Cloud API" or "Fabrics" although I'm sure this might be worth doing eventually.

-Also, I would recommend doing a pass through the section on "Maintaining Coal" as this includes the steps for performing updates on the various sub-systems.
+Also, I would recommend doing a once through the section on "Maintaining Coal" as this includes the steps for performing updates on the various sub-systems.

 If you're doing this on VMware Workstation, I would recommend installing WinSCP to enable access (traversing, uploading, downloading, editing) to the file system through a visual interface.
 The required IP should be 10.88.88.200

 Also, WinSCP provides access to a PuTTY terminal which I find to be better than VMware as a command line interface.

-I would recommend shutting the system down manually from the command line as allowing VMware to do seems to cause corruption.
+I would recommend shutting the system down manually from the command line as allowing VMware to shutdown the OS seems to cause corruption.

 The command to shutdown gracefully is: shutdown -y -g0 -i5 halt

-I would recommend that whenever you are restarting COAL to allow the boot to finish starting all zones before doing anything of consequence.
+I would recommend that whenever you are restarting COAL, allow the boot to finish starting all zones before doing anything of consequence.
 The best way to know when the startup is complete is to check the health.

 sdcadm health

-will tell you if all the zones are running without issue.
+... will tell you if all the zones are running without issue.

 Finally, all this assumes that you are logging in as "root" and using the "rootpass" password as defined when you performed Step #1.

-Step #2: Install Manta
+# Step #2: Install Manta

 https://joyent.github.io/manta/